4 Benefits of Cognitive behavioral therapy

 People with mental health problems usually don’t have control over their thoughts.
 They tend to deal with cognitive distortions.
 The term cognitive distortion describes an irrational or exaggerated pattern of thinking.
 These thoughts cause people to perceive reality inaccurately.

 It is cognitive distortions that lead to negative thinking patterns and false beliefs.
 They worsen mental health and jeopardize recovery unless resolved properly.
-Cognitive behavioral therapy helps achieve just that.
+Cognitive-behavioral therapy helps achieve just that.

 The most significant advantage of CBT is that it promotes rational thought processes and increases its use among patients.
 Men and women with mental health problems struggle with cognitive distortions.
-These irrational thoughts and beliefs can be persistent and stubborn, difficult to ignore or eliminate.
+These irrational thoughts and beliefs tend to be persistent and stubborn, difficult to ignore or eliminate.
 The more people focus on these thoughts, the worse they become.

 Cognitive distortions are, thereby, targeted in the management of mental health problems.
 The therapy teaches patients to question these beliefs.
 Through questioning and evaluating or analyzing cognitive distortions, people understand they’re not based on logic and reason.
-Instead, they come to the realization those thoughts stem from emotions rather than logic.
+Instead, they come to the realization that those thoughts stem from emotions rather than logic.

 What is Cognitive Behavioral Therapy?

-Cognitive behavioral therapy is a type of therapy that helps people manage their problems by changing the way they think and behave.
+Cognitive-behavioral therapy is a type of therapy that helps people manage their problems by changing the way they think and behave.
 This type of talk therapy is structured and goal-oriented, and it works for the management of various mental health disorders.
-Cognitive behavioral therapy is a combination of cognitive and behavioral therapy.
-The latter explores what a person does, whereas the former is concerned about what they think.

-Cognitive behavioral therapy is a hands-on approach that allows patients and therapists to collaborate on modifying patterns of behavior and thinking that are of the biggest benefit to patients’ moods and quality of life.
+Cognitive-behavioral therapy is a hands-on approach that allows patients and therapists to collaborate on modifying patterns of behavior and thinking that are of the biggest benefit to patients’ moods and quality of life.

 What are the benefits of CBT for anxiety?

-The benefits of CBT for anxiety are listed below.
+Benefits of CBT therapy for anxiety

-- Long-term effects: Tackling irrational thoughts and beliefs requires a long-term commitment or a treatment whose results are long-term.
-This is yet another advantage of cognitive behavioral therapy for patients with anxiety.
+• Long-term effects: Tackling irrational thoughts and beliefs requires a long-term commitment or a treatment whose results are long-term.
+This is yet another advantage of cognitive-behavioral therapy for patients with anxiety.
 Studies show CBT yields long-term results.
-For instance, a study from Psychotherapy and Psychosomatics shows CBT provides long-term results for various conditions, particularly when compared to the long-term effectiveness of medical treatment.
-Also, JAMA Psychiatry published a study that showed that CBT was linked to lower anxiety symptoms within 12 months after treatment completion.
-Cognitive behavioral therapy provides long-term results because it empowers a person to take control of their thought processes and makes them more resilient to cognitive distortions and other negative stimuli.
+For instance, results of a 2019 study by von Brachel et al., from Psychotherapy and Psychosomatics indicated that CBT has long-term efficacy under regular circumstances for a diverse range of issues, particularly when contrasted with the enduring effects of medical interventions.
+Furthermore, in 2020, JAMA Psychiatry published a study titled, “Long-term Outcomes of Cognitive Behavioral Therapy for Anxiety-Related Disorders,” which demonstrated that within a year after completing treatment, CBT was linked to reduced anxiety symptoms.
+Cognitive-behavioral therapy provides long-term results because it empowers a person to take control of their thought processes and makes them more resilient to cognitive distortions.

 What are the benefits of CBT for depression?